‘We’re done’: A&M’s Fisher fires back at ‘narcissist’ Saban

+The Southeastern Conference spring meetings will be held in person for the time since 2019 in a little less than two weeks.

+It is unlikely two of the SEC’s superstar coaches will be chumming around Destin, Florida, together.

-Texas A&M coach Jimbo Fisher called Nick Saban a “narcissist” Thursday after the Alabama coach accused the Souheastern Conference rival Aggies of using name, image and likeness deals to land their top-ranked recruiting classes.
+Texas A&M coach Jimbo Fisher called Nick Saban a ”narcissist” on Thursday after the Alabama coach accused the rival Aggies of using name, image and likeness deals to land their top-ranked recruiting classes.

-Less than 24 hours after Saban said Texas A&M was essentially “buying” players, Fisher called an impromptu news conference in College Station, Texas, and did not hold back in blasting college football’s most accomplished coach, who is also his former boss when the two were at LSU.
+Less than 24 hours after Saban said Texas A&M was essentially ”buying” players, Fisher called an impromptu news conference to blast college football’s most accomplished coach and his former boss at LSU.

-“First of all, I’d like to say it’s a shame that we have to do this.
-It’s really despicable,” Fisher said in a session that lasted about 10 minutes.
-“We never bought anybody, no rules are broken.
-Nothing was done wrong.”

-The Crimson Tide lost to the Aggies last season, but went on to win the Southeastern Conference and play for the national title.
-The Aggies finished 8-4 in their fourth season under Fisher, who, like Saban, is among the highest-paid coaches in the game.

-“It’s despicable that a reputable head coach can come out and say this when he doesn’t get his way or things don’t go his way,” Fisher said.
-“The narcissist in him doesn’t allow those things to happen —- it’s ridiculous — when when he’s not on top.
-And the parity in college football he’s been talking about.
+”It’s despicable that a reputable head coach can come out and say this when he doesn’t get his way or things don’t go his way,” Fisher said in College Station, Texas. ”The narcissist in him doesn’t allow those things to happen — it’s ridiculous – when he’s not on top.
+And the parity in college football he’s been talking about?
 Go talk to coaches who have coached for him.
-You’ll find out all the parody.
+You’ll find out all the parity.
 Go dig into wherever he’s been.”

+The Crimson Tide lost to the Aggies in 2021, but went on to win the SEC championship and play for the national title.
+The Aggies finished 8-4 in their fourth season under Fisher, who, like Saban, is among the highest-paid coaches in the game at more than $9 million per season.

+The public spat is perhaps the ugliest display of the growing angst and concerns among college coaches who are wrestling with two big changes: The compensation era, launched last July, and its impact on recruiting, and the ease with which players can now transfer.

-While speaking at an event in Birmingham, Alabama, Saban said some schools were spending “tons of money to get players.”
+Saban, who has won six national championships and is widely regarded as one of the greatest coaches in the history of the game, has called the current state of affairs unsustainable.
+At an event in Birmingham, Alabama, he said some schools were spending ”tons of money to get players.”

 ”You read about it, you know who they are,” Saban said Wednesday. ”We were second in recruiting last year.
 A&M was first.
 A&M bought every player on their team.
 Made a deal for name, image and likeness.
 We didn’t buy one player.
 But I don’t know if we’re going to be able to sustain that in the future, because more and more people are doing it.
 It’s tough.”